JimClay/NimbleDSP/README.md

     * Run the Cmake Gui.
     * Set the directory to run out of to the SlickDsp directory.
     * Set the directory to put the build files in to SlickDsp/build.
     * Push the "Configure" button.
+It will ask you what compiler it should use.
 You will have to have a modern C++ compiler installed, like Visual Studio 2013.
-I have done this with VC++ 2013, but not with any others.
+I have done this with VC++ 2013 but not with any others.
 It will probably work with any compiler that supports C++11, but I don't guarantee it- especially since Microsoft's standards support has often been spotty.
     * Push the "Generate" button.
     * Start Visual Studio (or whatever compiler you configured Cmake for), go to the build directory and open the SlickDsp.sln file.
+    * Try to build the "solution".
+It will probably produce some errors that talk about RuntimeLibrary mismatches.
+    * In the Solution Explorer window right click on kissfft and click on "Properties" in the menu that appears.
+    *  Go to Configuration Properties -> C/C++ -> Code Generation.
+In that window there should be a parameter called "Runtime Library" that is set to "Multi-threaded Debug DLL (/MDd)".
+Change it to "Multi-threaded Debug (/MTd)".
+    *  Follow the same process to change the runtime library for SlickDspTests.
-    * ##########
+    *  Build the solution.
+    *  Open up a command line window in the SlickDsp/build/Debug directory and run SlickDspTests.exe.

 ## Documentation
 To create the code documentation do the following: